napari/docs/docs/plugins/testing_workshop_docs/Article-3-readers-and-fixtures.md

         assert callable(reader)
 ```

-Running the command `pytest .` in the root directory of the plugin, we discover all the tests it recognizes as tests.
+Running the command `pytest .` in the root directory of the plugin, we discover all the functions recognized as tests.
 It should recognize `test_reader.py` because it's a test file, prefixed with the word test. `test_reader.py` was found and passed the test.

 ![pytest passed](../../images/napari_plugins_3rd_pytest_passed.png)